romainbsl/techio-kotlin-starter-pack/parts/2_classes.md

 In Kotlin:
 - all types are derived from `Any`.
-- classes are `final` by default, that means if you to inherit from a class, it has to be `open`.
+- classes are `final` by default, that means if you need to inherit from a class, it has to be `open`.

 ```kotlin
 open class Animal(val name: String)